 3. Handling Rejection Skills – Yep, those little Scouts are going to be turned down.
 They will knock on doors where no one is home.
 Sometimes at show and sells, they're going to be ignored.

 (Side note: This is a huge pet peeve of mine.
 If a young Scout is trying to sell you something that you don't want, just say “no.” Don't walk past them without even acknowledging them.)

 So, they will get a lot of practice handling rejection.
 When we don't sell much Cub Scout popcorn, Grant will say, “It's a slow night,” but he usually doesn't complain about it.
 I think that's because he's been told no many times before, so he realizes that getting upset doesn't change anything.

 4. Perseverance Skills – Selling popcorn is a huge lesson in perseverance.
 If you don't sell at this house, you just go on to the next house.
 If that person leaving the store doesn't stop and buy, you just ask the next person.
 Being tenacious is important–it's what gets you through big school projects and big work projects.

 5. Math Skills – Oh, my!
 There are so many ways to practice math with your Scout during the popcorn sale!
 Here are just a few of the calculations he can do:

 - Make change

-- Calculate how much more popcorn he needs to sell to get to his goal
+- Calculate how much more popcorn they need to sell to get to their goal

-- Figure out how much he sells in an hour
+- Figure out how much they sell in an hour

-- Divide the sales at a show and sell to determine how much credit each boy will get
+- Divide the sales at a show and sell to determine how much credit each Cub Scout will get

-You may have to walk him through some of these, especially if he’s a younger Scout.
-Not only is he practicing his math, he is also seeing how we use math in everyday life.
+You may have to walk them through some of these, especially if they're a younger Scout.
+Not only are they practicing math, they are also seeing how we use math in everyday life.